n3rada/MSSQLand/README.md

 ```

 ## Show Time 👑
 The power of this tool is showable in a common use case that you can find in challenges, labs en enterprise-wide environments during your engagments.
-You gain access to a database `SQL01` as `user1`.
-Then you need to impersonate `user2` in order to connect to linked database `SQL02`.
-In `SQL02`, you need to impersonate `user3` in order to go further and so on and so forth.
+You gain access to a database `SQL01` mapped to the user `dbo`.
+You need to impersonate `webapp02` in order to connect to linked database `SQL02`.
+In `SQL02`, you need to impersonate `webapp03` in order to go further and so on and so forth.

 Let's say you’ve landed an agent inside a `sqlservr.exe` process running under the high-privileged `NT AUTHORITY\SYSTEM`.
 Lucky you! 🎯